Food Researchers in Edinburgh (FRIED)

 What is FRIED?

 Food Researchers in Edinburgh (FRIED) is a group that brings together academics, students and others at and around the University of Edinburgh who are interested in food-related research.
-FRIED and its members approach food from a variety of angles, including inequalities of food access, long-term uses and abuses of resources, food production, food governance and trade, food in relation to health and well-being, and the culture of food and eating.
+FRIED and its members approach food from a variety of angles, including the social science of food and eating, inequalities in food access, long-term uses and abuses of resources, food production, food governance and trade, and food in relation to health and well-being.

 As a group FRIED is very interdisciplinary, with members dispersed across University of Edinburgh Schools and Colleges, and other universities.
 FRIED aims primarily to bring together staff and students across the University of Edinburgh, but food researchers from other institutions are welcome to join.
 Non-academics interested in our work and researchers working in other areas are welcome to sign up for our mailing list.

 FRIED is run by a small steering group who meet regularly to plan the network's activities.
 Currently this group comprises: Mary Brennan (Business School), Neil Chalmers (SRUC) Isabelle Darmon (SPS), Isabel Fletcher (SPS), Valeria Skafida (SPS), Matias Margulis (SPS) and Marisa Wilson (Geosciences).
 If you have an idea for future FRIED activities or want to become more involved in running the network please get in touch.